 - Use of dedicated fitness training facilities and exercise science laboratories.

-- A range of module options across a variety of subject areas
+- A range of modules options across a variety of subject areas.

 The first year of study is generic across the portfolio of Sport and Exercise Science degree pathways, and gives all students a grounding in the main principles of the subject area, along with the time to decide if they want to specialise in a particular pathway.